 Using Permalinks with WordPress

-How To Create a Permalink in Wordpress
+How To Change a Permalink in WordPress

 Once you click on this option, you'll be taken to a screen with a variety of options to choose from.
 Depending on your preference of how you want your post to be archived and searched, you can pick the one that most aligns with your goal.